 The MNA was originally published in 1996 and was updated in 2002, 2006 and 2018.
 The 2018 edition reflects recent developments in financial markets, including the adoption of financial resolution regimes, the introduction of mandatory margin requirements and the continued growth of Islamic finance derivatives.
-The MNA reflects the Principles on the Operation of Close-Out Netting Provisions, published in 2013 by the International Institute for the supporting the three pillars of the ISDA Master Agreement.
+The MNA reflects the Principles on the Operation of Close-Out Netting Provisions, published in 2013 by the International Institute for the Unification of Private Law (UNIDROIT) - in fact, the eight core UNIDROIT netting principles are reproduced in the appendix to ISDA's guide to the MNA.

+The legislative changes outlined in the MNA include the recognition of close-out netting, of the single agreement concept and of the limitation on a non-defaulting party's obligations to the net amount obligation, supporting the three pillars of the ISDA Master Agreement.
 The insolvency-related provisions in the MNA also address the potential application of preference and suspect period rules.
 In addition, the MNA includes a provision for the recognition of the governing law of a netting agreement to ensure the agreement is construed in accordance with its contractually selected governing law.